Welcome to the Feral and Abandoned Cat Society’s home on the web!

 When our trapping operations first began in November 2012, FAACS had identified over 200 locations where feral, stray and abandoned cats were living, and conservatively estimated that there were between 5,000 and 10,000 homeless cats in the municipality.
 Since that time, information gathered from the public has helped FAACS to identify over 1,600 locations in the CBRM, and the homeless cat count is now estimated at a minimum of 20,000.
 Without intervention, these numbers will increase rapidly.

-Our objective is to raise enough funds to spay or neuter 1,500 cats each year in order to reduce the growth of the homeless feline population.
+Our objective is to raise enough funds to spay or neuter 1,500 cats each year in order to stabilize growth and eventually reduce the homeless feline population.

 These cats are from Louisbourg, NS.
 FAACS spayed/neutered their entire colony of 13 cats in October 2015.
 Photos by Deana Lloy.